jmurty/xml4h/docs/builder.rst

     <xml4h.nodes.Element: "Root">

 .. note::
-   We recommend you use :meth:`~xml4h.builder.Builder.up` calls to return back one level for every :meth:`~xml4h.builder.Builder.element` method (or alias) when you chain methods to avoid making subtle errors in your document's structure.
+   To avoid making subtle errors in your document's structure, we recommend you use :meth:`~xml4h.builder.Builder.up` calls to return up one level for every :meth:`~xml4h.builder.Builder.element` method (or alias) you call.

 Shorthand Methods